Oriana Fallaci: 1970s

 In the early 1970s, Fallaci had a relationship with the subject of one of her interviews, Alexandros Panagoulis, who had been a solitary figure in the Greek resistance against the military dictatorship known as the Regime of the Colonels.
-Panagoulis had been captured, heavily tortured and imprisoned for his (unsuccessful) assassination attempt on dictator and former Hellenic Army colonel Georgios Papadopoulos.
+Panagoulis had been captured, heavily tortured and imprisoned for his unsuccessful assassination attempt on dictator and former Hellenic Army colonel Georgios Papadopoulos.
 Panagoulis died in 1976, under controversial circumstances, in a road accident.
-Fallaci maintained that Panagoulis' "accident" had been arranged by remnants of the Greek military junta despite the transition to a democracy, and her book Un Uomo (A Man) was inspired by his life.
+Fallaci maintained that Panagoulis' "accident" had been arranged by remnants of the Greek military junta despite the transition to a democracy, and her novel A Man was inspired by his life.

-During her 1972 interview with Henry Kissinger, Kissinger stated that the Vietnam War was a "useless war" and compared himself to "the cowboy who leads the wagon train by riding ahead alone on his horse".
+During her 1972 interview with Henry Kissinger, she made him admit that the Vietnam War was a "useless war".
+He then compared himself to "the cowboy who leads the wagon train by riding ahead alone on his horse".
 Kissinger later claimed that it was "the single most disastrous conversation I have ever had with any member of the press".
-In 1973, she interviewed Mohammad Reza Pahlavi.
+In 1973, she interviewed Mohammad Reza Pahlavi, the Shah of Iran.
 She later stated, "He considers women simply as graceful ornaments, incapable of thinking like a man, and then strives to give them complete equality of rights and duties".
-After interviewing Sheikh Mujibur Rahman, she described him as "One of the most stupid men I've ever met in my life, maybe the most stupid".
+After interviewing the Bangladeshi statesman Sheikh Mujibur Rahman, she described him as "One of the most stupid men I've ever met in my life, maybe the most stupid".

 During her 1979 interview with Ayatollah Khomeini, she addressed him as a "tyrant", and managed to unveil herself from the chador:

 OF: I still have to ask you a lot of things.
 About the "chador", for example, which I was obliged to wear to come and interview you, and which you impose on Iranian women....
 I am not only referring to the dress, but to what it represents, I mean the apartheid Iranian women have been forced into after the revolution.
 They cannot study at the university with men, they cannot work with men, they cannot swim in the sea or in a swimming-pool with men.
 They have to do everything separately, wearing their "chador".
 By the way, how can you swim wearing a "chador"?

 AK: None of this concerns you, our customs do not concern you.
 If you don't like the Islamic dress, you are not obliged to wear it, since it is for young women and respectable ladies.

 OF: Very kind (of you).
 Since you tell me that, I'm going to immediately rid myself of this stupid medieval rag.
 There!